Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT POLAND IS ACTUALLY LIKE

-Americans living in Poland go through a predictable arc.
-The first two months feel like a triumph: low costs, good coffee shops, fast internet (rated 9 out of 10), walkable cities, safe streets.
-Then the winter arrives, and the air quality issue becomes personal rather than abstract.
-Poland still relies heavily on coal for heating, and in cities like Krakow during January, you can smell and see it on bad days.
-The score of 5 out of 10 for air and environmental quality reflects something you will actually experience, not just read about.
-The language is a real wall: Polish is among the harder European languages for English speakers, and while English proficiency among younger Poles is high, navigating government offices, landlord conversations, or a medical appointment without Polish or a translator is genuinely hard.
-What keeps Americans here, consistently, is the combination of European infrastructure, EU legal protections, excellent internet, and a cost of living that lets people save money or simply breathe, financially, in a way that many of them had stopped believing was possible.
+The first two months feel like a victory lap.
+Low costs, good coffee, internet rated 9 of 10, walkable cities, safe streets.
+Then winter arrives and the air quality stops being abstract.
+Poland still leans heavily on coal for heating, and a bad January day in Krakow is something you can see and smell; that 5-of-10 environmental score describes lived experience, not a data point.
+Language is the real wall, since Polish ranks among the harder European languages for English speakers, and while younger Poles speak English well, handling government offices, landlord negotiations, or a medical appointment without Polish or a translator is genuinely difficult.
+What holds Americans here is the package: European infrastructure, EU legal protection, excellent connectivity, and costs that let people save, or simply breathe financially, in a way many had written off.

-When you first arrive, get your PESEL number sorted as quickly as possible.
-It is Poland's national identification number, and you will need it for nearly everything: opening a bank account, signing a lease, registering for healthcare.
-Most Americans open a Wise account before they leave the States, since it works at local ATMs and lets you pay in złoty from day one while the Polish bank account process grinds along.
-Once you have a local account, direct debit and BLIK (Poland's instant mobile payment system) become part of daily life and they work extremely well.
-Register your address formally at the local gmina office even if it feels like a formality.
-And if you have not been to Wroclaw or Gdansk before choosing where to settle, make the trips before signing anything.
-Warsaw is the economic center, Krakow draws the most expats, but those two cities reveal different versions of what living in Poland actually feels like long-term.
+PESEL first.
+Poland's national identification number gates bank accounts, leases, and healthcare registration alike.
+A Wise account opened before the move covers złoty spending from day one while the Polish banking process grinds forward; once a local account exists, direct debit and BLIK, the instant mobile payment system, become daily infrastructure and work extremely well.
+File your address registration at the local gmina office even when it feels ceremonial.
+And if you have not seen Wroclaw or Gdansk, go before signing anything.
+Warsaw is the economic engine and Krakow attracts the most expats, but those two cities reveal genuinely different versions of what living here becomes over years.

 COST OF LIVING SNAPSHOT